 - Easy ingredient swaps that maintain flavor and texture in vegan dishes

-This ensures that what’s promised by the server is delivered flawlessly by the kitchen.
+This ensures that what’s promised by the server is actually delivered by the kitchen.

 - Knowledge of vegan ingredients and substitutions